Josh Bell Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 19th-ranked team ERA among all league pitching staffs (4.46).
+- The Diamondbacks have a 4.41 team ERA that ranks 18th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to allow 80 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (81 total, 1.2 per game).

+- The Diamondbacks are sending Henry (3-1) to the mound to make his 10th start of the season.
+He is 3-1 with a 4.86 ERA and 33 strikeouts through 50 2/3 innings pitched.

-- His most recent appearance was on Sunday against the Detroit Tigers, when the righty threw 5 2/3 innings, surrendering five earned runs while giving up 10 hits.
+- In his last appearance on Tuesday against the Philadelphia Phillies, the lefty went 4 2/3 innings, allowing five earned runs while surrendering nine hits.

+- The 25-year-old has an ERA of 4.86, with 5.9 strikeouts per nine innings, in 10 games this season.
+Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.